holochain/docs-pages/src/pages/resources/upgrade/upgrade-new-holonix.md

     rust # For Rust development, with the WASM target included for zome builds ]) ++ (with pkgs; [
     nodejs_20 # For UI development
-    binaryen # For WASM optimisation
+    binaryen # For WASM optimization
     # Add any other packages you need here
 +   # Add my preferred Node package manager
 +   yarn